calyxium-lang/book/src/ch00-00-introduction.md

 Welcome to _The Calyxium Programming Language_, an introductory book about Calyxium.
 The Calyxium programming language helps you write faster, reliable software.
 High-level ergonomics with purity, safety, and speed.

 ## Who Calyxium Is For
 Calyxium is great for people like hobbyists, students and professionals looking to dwell deeper into functional programming.
-Although Calyxium is not a purely functional programming language it has a lot of similarities to existing ones like Haskell, OCaml F#.
+Although Calyxium is not a purely functional programming language it has a lot of similarities to existing ones like Haskell, OCaml and F#.

 ## Who Is This Book For